Angels’ Ohtani hits 38th HR, but Jays hit 4 in 10-2 win - NewsBreak

 Blue Jays: RHP Ross Stripling has been placed on the 10-day injured list after suffering a left oblique strain during the nightcap of Tuesday’s doubleheader. … RHP Trent Thornton was recalled from Triple-A Buffalo. … RHP Connor Overton has been selected to the major league roster after RHP Patrick Murphy was designated for assignment.

-Angels: C Max Stassi left the game after being hit in the left forearm by a pitch during the sixth inning.
-The Angels said he is day-to-day. ...
-All-Star INF Jared Walsh was activated off the injured list after missing 15 games due to a right intercostal (chest) strain. ...
-LHP Packy Naughton was optioned to Triple-A Salt Lake to make way for Walsh.
+Angels: All-Star INF Jared Walsh was activated off the injured list after missing 15 games due to a right intercostal (chest) strain. … LHP Packy Naughton was optioned to Triple-A Salt Lake to make way for Walsh.

 Comments / 0